codemagic-ci-cd/codemagic-docs/content/partials/other.md

 ## Connecting repository via SSH

 1. Click **Add application** in the top right corner of the Applications page.
-2. If you are an owner of a team in Codemagic, you'll be asked to **Select a team**.
+2. If you are an admin of a team in Codemagic, you'll be asked to **Select a team**.
 You can only add the application to a team that has billing enabled.
 If you don't own any teams, this step is skipped and the application will be added to your personal account.
 3. Select **Other** and click **Next: Select repository**.
 4. Enter the **Repository URL** for **cloning** the repository.
 You can find the URL from your repository by clicking **Clone** / **Clone or download**.
 Usually, the URL is in this format: `git@example.com:username/repo.git`.
 5. Upload the **SSH private key** file.
 If your key is password-protected, enter the **Private key passphrase**.